danrleypereira/use-for-whatever/README.md

 1. Add an entry to your hosts file (requires sudo)
 2. Set up required directories
-3. Start the application in your chosen mode (development or production)
+3. Start the application in your chosen mode:
+   - Development with HMR on port 80
+   - Production with Node.js on port 3000
+   - Production with Nginx proxy to Node.js on port 80 (recommended)

 ## Development Workflow